olsaarik/msccl-pages/index.md

 The graphs in the table above show the speedup on the Y axis for a range of sizes on the X axis.
 Each graph shows the speedup for a specific hardware configuration and collective operation.
-For example, the graph in the "NDv4" row and "Allreduce" column compares the performance for running the [Allreduce collective](https://en.wikipedia.org/wiki/Collective_operation#All-Reduce_[5]) with a single [Azure NDv4 VM containing 8 NVIDIA A100 GPUs](https://docs.microsoft.com/en-us/azure/virtual-machines/nda100-v4-series).
+For example, the graph in the "NDv4" row and "Allreduce" column shows the speedups given by MSCCL for the [Allreduce collective](https://en.wikipedia.org/wiki/Collective_operation#All-Reduce_[5]) when running on a single [Azure NDv4 VM containing 8
+NVIDIA A100 GPUs](https://docs.microsoft.com/en-us/azure/virtual-machines/nda100-v4-series).

 # Methods